-Shaughness Family Chair in Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy and Religious Studies; Director, Bioethics and Medical Humanities Program; Executive Director, Center for Ethics, Religion, and CultureExpand Bio
+Shaughness Family Chair for the Study of the Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy and Religious Studies; Director, Ethical Leadership and Bioethics and Medical Humanities Programs; Executive Director and Fellow, St. Augustine Center for Ethics, Religion, and CultureExpand Bio

-Department(s): Bioethics and Medical Humanities, MBA Program, Religious Studies, PhilosophyLearn more about Peter DePergola
+Department(s): Bioethics and Medical Humanities, Religious Studies, PhilosophyLearn more about Peter DePergola

-Dr. Peter DePergola is the Shaughness Family Chair in Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy and Religious Studies, Director of the Bioethics and Medical Humanities Program, and Executive Director of the Center for Ethics, Religion, and Culture at Elms College.
+Dr. Peter DePergola is the Shaughness Family Chair for the Study of the Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy and Religious Studies, Director of the Ethical Leadership and Bioethics and Medical Humanities Programs, and Executive Director and Fellow of the St. Augustine Center for Ethics, Religion, and Culture at Elms College.
 He serves concurrently as Chief Ethics Officer, Senior Director of Clinical Ethics, Chief of the Ethics Consultation Service, and Chair of the Ethics Advisory Committee at Baystate Health.
-Dr. DePergola holds secondary academic and research appointments at University of Massachusetts Medical School, Sacred Heart University, the American Academy of Neurology, and TEDMED.
+Dr. DePergola holds secondary academic and research appointments at University of Massachusetts Chan Medical School, Sacred Heart University, University of Saint Joseph, Bay Path University, the American Academy of Neurology, and TEDMED.

 Michael McGravey, Ph.D.Learn more about Michael McGravey